 The Paper Used in Printing

 MagCloud uses different weights and stocks of papers depending on whether the magazine is saddle-stitched or perfect-bound.
-This information is direct from their site, simply reorganized in a tabular format:
+This information is directly from their site, simply reorganized in a tabular format:

 The saddle-stitched issues printed on 60# text paper are not satisfactory for my purposes; the pages show through, the feel is not substantial, and the overall impact is limp.
 For short and medium issues the saddle-stitched option may be viable with good quality and feel.
 However, the consistency of the look and feel of the perfect-bound issues is very satisfying with heavier feeling cover and substantial inner pages along with crisp perfect binding.
 I will not use saddle stitching for issues over 30 pages or so, the pillowing around the spine takes away from the overall look and feel of the magazine.